 There’s no harm in asking your client if they’d be interested in extra storage.
 If the answer is yes, you’ll make more money on your sale, and if the answer is no, nothing’s changed.
 If you’re looking for a software that allows you to design closets and home organization systems, check out the closet add-on by 2020.

 If you’re working on a project that requires back-and-forth emails and phone calls with suppliers and contractors, you better be logging those extra hours.
 Any time spent working for your client can and should be billed.
 Even if it just takes you 10 minutes here and 15 minutes there, at the end of the week, when you tally up those hours, you could be missing out on a lot of money.

-You can either log every single time you work on something related to a client’s project, or you can set a fixed rate and put it in writing in your initial agreement.
+You can either track your time spent on projects with useful time tracking tools, or you can set a fixed rate and put it in writing in your interior design contract.
 As long as the client is aware of the situation, you are entitled to that money.
 If your hourly wage is $120 and you spent 20 minutes on the phone with a supplier on Tuesday, 10 minutes answering emails about the project on Wednesday, and 10 minutes on the phone with your client on Thursday, that comes up to $80 worth of billable hours.

 Billing for initial consultations